-Protecting your identity online today is a must.
-From hackers, ISPs and governments.
+Protecting your identity online today is a must, from hackers, Internet Service Providers (ISPs) and governments.
 Especially if you’re torrenting.
-Here’s the 5 best VPNs to do that:
+Here are the five best Virtual Private Networks (VPNs) to do just that.

-Our experts took a look at 5 VPN services, rating them on speed, customer service and more importantly privacy.
+Our experts reviewed a range of VPN services, rating them on speed, customer service and privacy.
 Based on those factors, here are their top five picks:

 - Fantastic mobile and desktop apps

 - Servers in 61+ countries

 - Medium speeds

 NordVPN takes a hard line on privacy, which makes it great for torrenting users.
 This excellent VPN is based in Panama.
 It keeps users private and secure with 256-bit AES encryption.
 It permits bitcoin payments and has a strict zero logs policy.
 Their speeds are excellent which is probably the most important thing for torrenting.

 Our review of NordVPN found servers in 47 countries, including lesser-represented areas such as South America and South East Asia.
 As well as its OS X and windows client, mobile users will love NordVPN’s dedicated iOS and Android App.